YDIN/branding/docs/linkedin-dimensions.md

 ---

-## VERTICAL - How more information about you can be found
+## VERTICAL - How LinkedIn reveals more information about step-by-step

 LinkedIn reveals information in "layers": just a teaser at first, and then more if the visitor gets interested and clicks deeper into your profile.